szeweq/Flux/latest-fl.md

-# Flux Library (Version 3.1.0)
+# Flux Library (Version 3.1.1)

-### New GUI Methods
+### Fixes
-- Rendering gradient bars
-- Rendering fluid tank slots
-- Setting rectangle area for displaying tooltips
+- Store an item as a repair material in tool tier if item tag won't work.
+Fix was already applied in Flux.